 Where will the workshop be taking place?

-Rehearsals and performances will take place at TBD in Orange City, IA
+Rehearsals and performances will take place at NWC DeWitt Theater building in Orange City, IA

 How much does it cost to participate, and how can I register my child(ren)?

 $80 registration fee per student.
 T-shirts are also available for purchase for $10 during registration or purchase here.

 Download the forms or Register online.
 Questions or need help?
 Contact us at firstname.lastname@example.org to request information.